santokhan/santokhan/README.md

 ![Cover Photo](img/Santo-Khan-c.png)

-### Hi👋
+### Hey!
+Nice to see you.😍

 ### Welcome to my profile.
-I hope you saw my name in left.
+I hope you know my name.

 ###### I'm a front-end developer experienced in React, Vanilla JavaScript,Bootstrap, CSS, SCSS, HTML and GitHub.
 I make completely responsive website for client satisfaction.
-I'm webscripting expert and coding is my intoxication.
+I'm web scripting expert and coding is my intoxication.
 I love to code more than content management like WordPress.
 I'm currently working on Fiverr & Upwork.

 ### Development Skills: